arduino/docs-content/content/library-examples/curie-ble/content.md

 ---
 title: 'Curie BLE'
-description: 'Library examples for BLE functions with the Arduino/Genuino 101 board.'
+description: 'Library examples for Bluetooth® Low Energy functions with the Arduino/Genuino 101 board.'
 importantnote: 'The Arduino/Genuino 101 is a retired product.'
 ---